drDOOM69GAMING/syscheck-doom/README.md

 - **Zero Dependencies**: Only uses tools pre-installed on standard Linux Mint/Ubuntu systems

 ## License
+[License](LICENSE) - MIT License.
 Free to use, modify, and distribute.
 No warranty provided - use at your own risk.